 A lack of confidence is the heaviest anchor we can put on our creativity."
-I heard this comment made by one of the judges on "So You Think You Can Dance" this season and thought it was flowing over the brim with wisdom.
+I heard this comment made by one of the judges on "So You Think You Can Dance" q few years back and thought it was flowing over the brim with wisdom.
 I think it applies to all of living.
 A lack of confidence is the heaviest anchor to much of what we experience.

 There is a trait that I admire so much in others and strive every day to increase the capacity for in myself.
 Wild abandon.
 I have a son who laughs with wild abandon...no inhibitions.
 I have a husband who plays with wild abandon...no fear.
 I have a daughter who loves with wild abandon...no holding back.
 I have a son who races toward every goal with wild abandon...no hesitation.
 I have a son who jumps into life head first with wild abandon...no restrictions.
 I have a son who protects with wild abandon...no thought of consequence.
 I love it!